Jean-Michel Jarre: 1990s

 In 1990, Jarre released En Attendant Cousteau (Waiting for Cousteau), a tribute to the French oceanographer Jacques-Yves Cousteau.
 On Bastille Day he performed a concert at La Défense in Paris, attended by a record-breaking audience of about two million people, again beating his earlier world record.
 He later promoted a concert near the Pyramids of Teotihuacan in Mexico, to be held during the solar eclipse of 11 July 1991.
 However, with only weeks to go, important equipment had not arrived and the sinking in the Atlantic Ocean of a cargo ship containing the purpose-built pyramidal stage and other technical and financial problems made staging the concert impossible.
 Jarre's disappointment was such that he "could not cope with Mexican food for two years".

 About two years later he released Chronologie, an album that features Jarre's traditional collection of instruments like the ARP 2600 and Minimoog, as well as newer synthesisers such as the Roland JD-800 and the Kurzweil K2000.

 Jarre was invited to the inaugural celebrations of the Palace of the Lost City, a hotel located within the Sun City in South Africa.
 Three concerts were held on 1, 2 and 3 December 1992, in which more than 45,000 people attended.

 Chronologie was performed at a series of 16 performances across Europe called Europe in Concert.
 These were on a smaller scale than his previous concerts, featuring a miniature skyline, laser imaging and fireworks.
 Locations included Lausanne, Mont St Michel, London, Manchester, Barcelona, Seville and the Versailles Palace near Paris.
-A concert was also held in Hong Kong in March 1994, to mark the opening of the city's new stadium.
+In March 1994, a concert was held in Hong Kong, to mark the opening of the city's new stadium.

 Jarre performed many of his most well-known hits at the Concert for Tolerance on Bastille Day in 1995, celebrating the 50th anniversary of the United Nations.
 The Eiffel Tower was specially lit for the occasion, prompting the installation of a more permanent display.
 The following December, he created the website "A Space for Tolerance", which featured music from En Attendant Cousteau, played while the user browsed a variety of "visual worlds".